mperry68/InfradevConsultingWebsite/src/content/blog/what-is-generative-engine-optimization-geo.md

 ## Getting Started

 Ready to optimize your content for generative AI systems?
-[Contact InfraDev Consulting](/geo) to learn how our GEO services can help you capture AI-driven visibility and establish authority in the age of generative AI search.
+[Contact InfraDev](/geo) to learn how our GEO services can help you capture AI-driven visibility and establish authority in the age of generative AI search.